geracia2/Space_Invaders/README.md

 - JS : userShip's Method for moving
 - JS : Move the ship
 - JS : userShip's Method for shooting
-- JS + CSS : Create projectiles
+- JS : Create projectiles
-- JS + CSS : Create an Aliens Class
+- JS : Create an Aliens Class
-- JS : Generate AlienFleet array
+- JS : Generate AlienFleet class with array **currently on**
 - JS : Move rows of Aliens
 - JS : Spawn rows on an interval
 - JS : Aliens collision method